metlouf/ComparaisonOfMethods/README.md

 # ComparaisonOfMethods
-Testing different Maching Learning methods to see the advantages and disadvantages in this specific case
+Testing different Maching Learning methods to see the performance on this specific database